 But if you rarely use the first generation Pocket action cam, say only on vacations, then I see no point in updating.

-Q: Is Pocket 2 useful for action and sports photography genre?
+Is Pocket 2 good for action and sports photography genre?

 While the images taken by DJI Pocket 2 are pretty decent, you’d probably want a larger sensor camera for this kind of photography.
 Generally speaking, sports photography cameras must have fast focus and high frame rate, and are better in low light conditions.